Photo Caption & Contact Email

 Another shell later struck Battalion Headquarters, wounding four personnel.
 A visiting Royal Engineers Captain was killed by a third shell that landed in the same area.
 While the unit’s mortar battery provided effective counter-fire. limited long-range visibility prevented the soldiers from pinpointing the exact location of the artillery fire.

 The following day, Private Joseph Harry King was buried in a cemetery at Le Mesnil.
 A letter to Millie from Canadian military authorities, dated July 31, 1944, informed her that her husband “was killed in action against the enemy” in France on June 28, 1944.
-Harry’s remains were re-interred in Ranville British Cemetery, Ranville, France.
+Harry’s remains were re-interred in Ranville British Cemetery, Ranville, France, on June 26, 1945.

 The 1st Canadian Parachute Battalion remained in Normandy until August 26, 1944, when the 6th Airborne Division was relieved and returned to the United Kingdom.
 During its first tour in France, the battalion suffered a total of 367 casualties, a statistic that included five officer and 76 OR fatalities.
 After reinforcing its ranks, the unit returned to Europe in late December 1944 and later saw action in the Ardennes as a ground unit during the following month’s Battle of the Bulge.